 SB 92 sets a defined closure date of June 30, 2023 for all DJJ facilities.
 This builds on the Administration’s commitment to providing more treatment and rehabilitative services for youth closer to home.

-DJJ will begin the phased closure of its facilities.
+DJJ is implementing the phased closure of its facilities.
 The decision to close certain housing units or entire facilities will be driven by several factors, including attrition trends, categories of juvenile offenders, and available staffing and program resources.

 Throughout this Realignment process, DJJ is committed to supporting our staff and continuing to serve the youth under our care by providing programs for successful reentry into the community.